davekrh/ocp310_for_operations/08-lesson-sample_application.md

 ```
 Log in with the “user” account you created earlier and perform the following steps:

 Click the blue “Create Project” button and name the project “myproject”.
 The other fields are optional.
 You should now see “myproject” in the upper left corner.
-If not, click “myproject”.
+If not, click the blue “myproject” link.

 Next click “Deploy Image”.
 This dialog allows us to deploy existing containers.
 Select the “Image Name” radio button and input: “openshiftroadshow/parksmap-katacoda:1.0.0”.
 Press return, then the blue “Deploy” button on the bottom right.